encoredev/encore/docs/ts/concepts/benefits.md

 ## No DevOps experience required

-Encore provides open source tools to help you integrate with your cloud infrastructure, enabling you to self-host your application anywhere to supports Docker containers.
+Encore provides open source tools to help you integrate with your cloud infrastructure, enabling you to self-host your application anywhere that supports Docker containers.
 Learn more in the [self-host documentation](/docs/deploy/self-hosting).

 You can also use [Encore's Cloud Platform](https://encore.dev/use-cases/devops-automation), which fully automates provisioning and managing infrastructure in your own cloud on AWS and GCP.

 This approach dramatically reduces the level of DevOps expertise required to use scalable, production-ready, cloud services like Kubernetes and Pub/Sub.
-And because your application code is the source of truth for infrastructure requirements, it ensures the infrastructure in all your environments are always in sync with the application's requirements.
+And because your application code is the source of truth for infrastructure requirements, it ensures the infrastructure in all environments is always in sync with the application's current requirements.

 ## Simplicity without giving up flexibility

 Encore.ts provides integrations for common infrastructure primitives, but also allows for flexibility.

-You can always use any cloud infrastructure, even if it's not built into Encore.ts.
+For example, you can always use any cloud infrastructure, even if it's not built into the Encore.ts framework.
+You can use any database, message broker, or other service that your application needs, just set up the infrastructure and then reference it in your code as you would do traditionally.

 If you use Encore's [Cloud Platform](https://encore.dev/use-cases/devops-automation), it [automates infrastructure](/docs/deploy/infra) using your own cloud account, so you always have full access to your services from the cloud provider's console.